This post may contain affiliate links. Please see our disclosure policy.

 Remember that incredibly decadent chocolate from Matilda?
 Well move aside Miss Trunchbull, this Matilda’s Chocolate Cake Recipe feature moist chocolate cake layers in a glossy chocolate fudge frosting that melts right in your mouth!
 It’s easy to make, has a deliciously deep chocolate flavor – this is seriously the chocolate cake of your dreams!

-For more chocolate cake recipes, try my black velvet cake and chocolate sour cream pound cake
+For more chocolate cake recipes, try my triple chocolate cake, black velvet cake and chocolate donut cake

 matilda chocolate cake on a serving tray with candles and books in the background.